RR-CMD/games-api/README.md

     cd games-api
 	 ```

-3. Spin up the application and PostgreSQL database using Docker Compose:
+3. Start Docker and spin up the application and PostgreSQL database using Docker Compose:
 	```bash
     docker-compose up -d --build
 	```